linode/apl-docs/docs/inst-optional.md

 title: Optional configuration
 ---

-You can optionally configure Otomi to use an external IdP (Azure AD), use an external Key Management Service (KMS) provider for SOPS and use a DNS zone in combination with LetsEncrpt certificates.
-Below you can find detailed instructions on how to set up Azure AD as an external IdP and configure KMS.
-We will soon add more instructions for other IdPs, such as Amazon Incognito, Google Identity, and Okta.
+You can optionally configure Otomi to use an external IDP (Azure AD), use an external Key Management Service (KMS) provider for SOPS and use a DNS zone in combination with LetsEncrpt certificates.
+Below you can find detailed instructions on how to set up Azure AD as an external IDP and configure KMS.
+We will soon add more instructions for other IDPs, such as Amazon Incognito, Google Identity, and Okta.

 ## Use DNS and LetsEncrypt

 By default, Otomi uses the public IP address of the load balancer for nameresolving using [nip.io](http://nip.io).
 To use DNS with LetsEncrypt, follow these instructions:

 - [Setting up external DNS in AWS](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md)
 - [Setting up external DNS in Azure](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/azure.md)
 - [Setting up external DNS in Google](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/gke.md)

-## Use Azure AD as IdP
+## Use Azure AD as IDP

 The authentication of brokered identities through Azure AD requires a service principal with certain Azure AD API permissions.
 An app registration needs to be created with the following API permissions: